telefonicaid/perseo-fe/docs/API/api.md

 ## API

-**FIXME:** a draft OpenAPI document for the API is available at [link to it] but it is not finished yet.
+A draft OpenAPI document for the API is available [here](perseo-api.yml), but it is not finished yet.

 A description of "plain"" rules can be found at [plain rules](plain_rules.md).